-As we ascended to the high point, we had a sweeping view of Big Bend National Park's mountains in the distance.
+As we ascended to the high point, we saw Big Bend National Park's mountains in the distance.

-More kayaks were lined up at the water's edge, and the clientele was listening to a safety briefing on their excursion.
+More kayaks were lined up at the water's edge, and the clientele listened to a safety briefing on their excursion.
 We were back in our car after about 75 minutes total.

-The national park trail is easy enough for hikers of all ages, including kids.
-More experienced hikers with limited time may prefer to skip it for the park's longer, more strenuous options.
+The national park trail is easy enough for hikers of all ages, including kids, and more experienced hikers with limited time may prefer to skip it for the park's more strenuous options.